 We frequently advise schools when finance is required, for example, to fund new development.
-For more advisory work the same team will typically become involved in advice on FSA, Consumer Credit Act or similar regulatory issues.
+For more advisory work the same team will typically become involved in advice on FCA, Consumer Credit Act or similar regulatory issues.

 We advise on all aspects of charity tax from VAT on developments to Business Rates and direct tax issues.
 We advise on tax-efficient giving to charities and cross-border matters.